dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 ``` motoko no-repl file=../examples/count-v4.mo
 ```

-This version is neither compatible to Candid interface nor to the stable type declarations.
+This version is neither compatible to the Candid interface nor to the stable type declarations.
 - Since `Float </: Int`, the new type of `state` is not compatible to the old type.
 - The return type change of `read` is also not valid.